raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 1. If you are using metal paper clips, unfold them to make straight wires.

-1. Insert the paper clip wire or dress pin into the end of a female to female jumper cable.
+1. Insert the paper clip wire or dress pin into the end of a female-to-female jumper cable.

 1. Do the same to the other jumper cable so that the two cables are identical.